deciduously/tictactoe-hs/haskell-in-english.md

 This is the last line of our function - but it's all wrapped up in a `forever`, so if we do get garbage and yell at the user we'll just take it again from the top of `runGame` until the user gives us something we can work with.[^5]

-If, however, the user complied and only passed in a single character we still have a little work to do:
+If the user complied and only passed in a single character we still have a little work to do:

 ```haskell
 -- line 84